Horizon-independent Preconditioner Design for Linear Predictive Control: Abstract

 \section{Abstract}

 First-order optimization solvers, such as the Fast Gradient Method, are increasingly being used to solve Model Predictive Control problems in resource-constrained environments.
 Unfortunately, the convergence rate of these solvers is significantly affected by the conditioning of the problem data, with ill-conditioned problems requiring a large number of iterations.
 To reduce the number of iterations required, we present a simple method for computing a horizon-independent preconditioning matrix for the Hessian of the condensed problem.
 The preconditioner is based on the block Toeplitz structure of the Hessian.
 Horizon-independence allows one to use only the predicted system and cost matrices to compute the preconditioner, instead of the full Hessian.
-The proposed preconditioner has equivalent performance to an optimal preconditioner, producing up to a 6x speedup for the Fast Gradient Method in our numerical examples.
+The proposed preconditioner has equivalent performance to an optimal preconditioner in numerical examples, producing speedups between 2x and 9x for the Fast Gradient Method.
 Additionally, we derive horizon-independent spectral bounds for the Hessian in terms of the transfer function of the predicted system, and show how these can be used to compute a novel horizon-independent bound on the condition number for the preconditioned Hessian.